Is It Safe To Eat Jelly During Pregnancy?

 1. Is strawberry jelly safe during pregnancy?

 Yes.
 All types of jellies, including strawberry jelly, are safe to consume during pregnancy.
-Do eat in moderation since many jellies have artificial coloring and added sugar, causing a rise in blood sugar levels and leading to gestational diabetes or significant weight gain.
+Do eat in moderation since many jellies have artificial coloring and added sugar.
+Excessive consumption of sugar in pregnancy may cause a rise in blood sugar levels, leading to gestational diabetes or significant weight gain.

 2. What does craving jelly during pregnancy mean?